-Located in the northern

-corner of San Pablo, California, Contra Costa College occupies nearly 83 acres of beautiful natural landscaping accentuated by rolling hills through which the Wildcat Creek runs.
-Our newly renovated campus has modern classrooms and buildings, stateof-the-art facilities, easy parking and ample access through public transportation.
+Located in the northern corner of San Pablo, California, Contra Costa College occupies nearly 83 acres of beautiful natural landscaping accentuated by rolling hills through which the Wildcat Creek runs.
+Our newly renovated campus has modern classrooms and buildings, state-ofthe-art facilities, easy parking, and ample access through public transportation.

-We serve a diverse population of over 10,000 students: 43 percent are Latinx, 17 percent are African American, 20 are percent Asian/Filipino/ Pacific Islander, and 12 percent are white.
-They come largely from the local communities of Richmond, San Pablo, Hercules, Pinole, and El Cerrito.
-Our commitment to social justice is reflected in our diverse program offerings and inclusive campus community.
+We serve a diverse population of approximately 7,000 students who identify as: 45% Hispanic/ Latine; 19% Asian; 13% African American; 11% White; and 9% two of more races.
+They come largely from the local communities of Richmond, San Pablo, Hercules, Pinole, El Sobrante, and El Cerrito.
+Our commitment to social justice is reflected in our diverse program offerings that promote educational and workforce opportunities and inclusive campus community.

-Over the decades, our graduates have found their paths at Contra Costa College and continued on to complete their four-year degrees in many universities, or begun their successful careers in a wide range of fields.
-Today, these trends continue.

-Students completing their transfer studies in STEM, social sciences, humanities, and other fields are transferring to University of California campuses, as well as to Cal State East Bay, San Francisco State, Sacramento State, and others.
-Those looking to go to out-of-state institutions have landed in renowned
+Contra Costa College graduates continue their four-year degrees at many universities in California or across the country or begin successful careers in a wide range of fields.
+Students transfer to University of California campuses, Cal State East Bay, San Francisco State, Sacramento State, and others, after completing their studies in STEM, social sciences, humanities, and other fields.
+Those looking to go to outof-state institutions have landed in renowned HBCUs, or institutions such as the University of

-HBCUs, or institutions such as the University of Pennsylvania or Barnard College in New York.
+Pennsylvania or Barnard College in New York.

-Our health science programs remain first options for many seeking careers in nursing and other health care disciplines.
-Our business and computer science programs provide high-quality education to those seeking to further their careers with professional training or to prepare for the completion of their bachelor-level education at four-year universities.
+Our health science programs remain a premier option for many seeking careers in nursing and other health care disciplines.
+Our business and computer science programs provide high-quality education to those seeking to further their careers with professional training or to prepare for the completion of their bachelor-level education at four-year institutions.
 These programs are complemented with others for those who are interested in administration of justice, early childhood education and culinary arts.

-Please peruse the contents of this catalog to learn more about the wide range of programs and services offered at Contra Costa College.
-You will quickly discover that CCC is an institution recognized for many of its academic and career education programs locally, statewide and nationally with programs supported by the U.S. Department of Education, the National Science Foundation of Education, and private and corporate foundations.
+Please review the contents of this catalog to learn more about the wide range of programs and services offered at Contra Costa College.
+You will quickly discover that CCC is an institution recognized for many of its academic and career education programs locally, statewide and nationally, with programs supported by public and private foundations, the US Department of Education, the National Science Foundation, and even, the National Aeronautics and Space Administration (NASA)!

-Stepping onto campus, you will find warm and friendly professionals ready to help you get started on your education journey.
-In the classrooms, you will meet experienced faculty members who are eager to provide a nurturing learning environment.
+Stepping onto campus, you will find warm and friendly professionals ready to help you start your education journey.
+In the classrooms, you will meet experienced faculty members eager to provide a nurturing learning environment.